LoopKit/loopdocs/docs/browser/secrets.md

     * Enter the name of the key as "`FastLane API Key`" and choose `Admin` in the access dropdown menu
     * Confirm the name and that "`Admin`" is selected and then click on the "`Generate`" button.

-### :material-dots-triangle: Substep 2.3 for Step 2

-> Next section, Copy `API Key Secrets`, is :material-dots-triangle: Substep 3 out of 5 for Step 2.
-In this :material-dots-triangle: Substep you are dealing with 2 of the Apple <code>Secrets</code>.

 ### Copy `API Key Secrets`